 The House of Tengri is a London-based design house, building a new global community to bring sustainable fibres to the forefront of the textile industry and redefine the norm in luxury.

 Tengri Noble Yarns and fabrics are created from ancient natural fibres, sustainably sourced via a 100% transparent supply chain from remote parts of the world.
 These natural fibres are selected for their superior natural qualities, including warmth, luxurious hand-feel and hypoallergenic nature.

 Tengri’s regenerative approach helps to preserve remote landscapes, protect wildlife, and support indigenous communities threatened by rapid industrialisation and land degradation.

-We will work with the London College of Fashion (UAL) to explore and codify existing UK heritage manufacturing techniques and new technologies that could be applicable to the creation of nonwovens out of yarn bio-waste.
+Through the BFTT creative R&D project, Tengri explored and codified existing UK heritage manufacturing techniques and new technologies that could be applicable to the creation of nonwovens from yarn production bio-waste.
+The project supported in-depth research, development, testing and production with UK-based industry partners.